 • Real-time tyre pressure data at last • USB rechargeable – should last a couple of months • No hard-wiring so fits in a couple of minutes • Magnetic retaining dish secure off road • Reads bar or psi • Rated up to 7.5 bar (100psi+) • Various warning displays • Mk2 2020 kit paired up fast and worked seamlessly

 • In 2019 original and replacement units played up after a few days (see below) • Doesn’t live-read from a static start (e.g.: overnight).
-Wheels need to turn first • Expensive at £80, but there are both less elegant kits and pricier kits out there • Green/yellow on black background hard to read unless under your nose • Valve-cap lock-nuts complicate tool-free topping up • On the 2020 version the F&R display interval was too slow for a quick glance.
+Wheels need to turn first • Expensive at £80, but there are both less elegant kits and pricier kits out there • Green/yellow on black background hard to read unless under your nose • Valve-cap lock-nuts complicate tool-free topping up of air • The valve caps can be too shallow (not enough threads to grip the valve body) • On the 2020 version the F&R display interval was too slow for a quick glance

 Review There are some metrics I like to know while riding: speed, engine temperature, speed, fuel level are the obvious ones.
 Now wireless technology has enabled inexpensive TPMS kits to display live tyre pressure readings, too.
 This is something that’s really useful to.